Why This Matters

 Fixed Exchange Rate System

-• Reserve requirements can be substantial; central banks must hold enough foreign currency to buy back domestic currency and defend the peg
+- Reserve requirements can be substantial.
+Central banks must hold enough foreign currency to buy back domestic currency whenever market pressure pushes the rate away from the peg.

 Currency Boards

-Compare: Gold Standard vs. Currency Boards—both eliminate monetary policy discretion to achieve credibility, but the Gold Standard used a commodity anchor while currency boards use a foreign currency.
-If an FRQ asks about the costs of fixed exchange rates, currency boards illustrate the sovereignty tradeoff most starkly.
+Compare: Gold Standard vs. Currency Boards: both eliminate monetary policy discretion to achieve credibility, but the Gold Standard used a commodity anchor while currency boards use a foreign currency.
+If you're asked about the costs of fixed exchange rates, currency boards illustrate the sovereignty tradeoff most starkly.

 Flexible Exchange Rate Arrangements